Pakistan Air Force: 2019 Pakistan airstrikes in Jammu and Kashmir

 India stated that it had only lost a single aircraft (a MiG-21) while claiming to have shot down a Pakistani F-16.
 Pakistan rejected India's statement, stating that no F-16s were deployed.
 India also accepted loss of its Mi-17 helicopter in a friendly fire terming it as "a big mistake".
 Pakistan would later go on to accept that F-16s had been used, but maintained that none of them were shot down.
 Pakistan also claimed to have shot down a Sukhoi Su-30 MKI, a claim rejected by Indian authorities.
 Wing Commander Abhinandan Varthaman, who was piloting the MiG-21 Bison, was captured and arrested by the Pakistani military upon being shot down.
-He was held for two days before being released at the Wagah-Attari border crossing on 1 March.
+He was held for two days, before being released at the Wagah-Attari border crossing on 1 March in what the Pakistani Prime Minister Imran Khan called a gesture of peace.
+Khan received praise from both sides of the border for his restraint and steps towards peace.

 Initially, Pakistani military officials claimed to have had two pilots in custody, one of whom died while undergoing treatment, a claim which was later changed to having only Abhinandan in custody.
 This was taken to be evidence of a Pakistani pilot being shot down by some Indian sources.
 A US count of the PAFs F-16 fleet and several international military observers, did not support the Indian claim of shooting down a PAF F-16.